Goldenone2/Hamilton-s-Frog-GBS/Pairwise-Fst.md

   print $1, $2;
 }' popmap.txt > meta.txt
 ```
-Export to R, code can be run locally on a PC.
+Export to R, all following code can be run locally on a PC; comments are inline.
 ``` r
 # Clear workspace
 rm(list = ls())